bluurryy/cargo-insert-docs/README.md

 To update the sections just run the command again.

 By default, `cargo-insert-docs` tries to insert both feature documentation and crate documentation.
-To perform only one of these actions use the `feature-into-crate` or `crate-into-readme` command.
+To perform only one of these actions use the `feature-into-crate` or `crate-into-readme` subcommand.

 Instead of inserting the entire crate documentation into the readme you can also insert subsections into the readme.
 Here is an example:
 - lib.rs: